cancjs/canc/examples/app-cli-graceful/README.md

 - `src/backup-vanilla.ts` vs `src/backup-canc.ts`
 - `src/main-vanilla.ts` vs `src/main-canc.ts`

+## Output

+Both entries write their manifest under `out/` (created at runtime, gitignored): `out/backup- manifest.canc.json` and `out/backup-manifest.vanilla.json`.

 ## Shutdown ordering

-The canc entry's SIGINT handler awaits `root.cancel()` before anything else happens: cancellation reaches every in-flight download immediately (synchronous cancel dispatch), and the awaited promise only settles once the coroutine's shielded cleanup has produced the final manifest data.
-`main-canc.ts` writes the manifest and exits only after that await resolves, so shutdown is
+The canc entry's SIGINT handler awaits `backupTask.cancel()` before anything else happens: cancellation reaches every in-flight download immediately (synchronous cancel dispatch), and the awaited promise only settles once the coroutine's shielded cleanup has produced the final manifest data. `main-canc.ts` writes the manifest and exits only after that await resolves, so shutdown is
 ordered: cancel dispatched -> downloads stopped -> manifest data finalized -> file written -> exit.
 The vanilla entry has no such ordering: the aborted flag stops new downloads from starting, but an in-flight one keeps running, and the process can exit while a partial write or a stray timer is